Organized crime in London, Ontario: Filthy 15 Motorcycle Club

 The Filthy 15 MC was created in 2017, to act as a support club for the Outlaws London chapter.

 First Division

-Created in 2014, the gang quickly rose to prominence in London earning spot on "The Seven".
+Created in 2014, the gang quickly rose to prominence in London earning a spot on "The Seven".

 FU Crew

 A London, Ontario-based street gang that started a war with the London charter of the Hells Angels in 2012, affiliates of the Outlaws Motorcycle Club, it has constantly been involved in the city's narcotics trade for the last two decades and was formerly listed as one of "The Seven".

 Gate Keepers Motorcycle Club

 The Gate Keepers Motorcycle Club are one of the official support club of the Hells Angels in Canada.
 The Gate Keeper established their "Middlesex County" Chapter in London in late 2013, and remains active as of 2022.
 It has been involved in several charity events as well as several incidents.

 Hells Angels Motorcycle Club

 The Hells Angels are the largest outlaw motorcycle club in the world and in Canada, with 44 active chapters across the nation as of 2022, Canada possesses the highest number of Hells Angels per capita.
 The Hells Angels established a probationary chapter in London in early 2001 which, as of 2022, remains active.
 It has been involved in several charity events and protests against improper treatment of prison inmates as well as several incidents.